dakrone/clojure-opennlp/README.markdown

     user=> (def get-sentences (make-sentence-detector "models/EnglishSD.bin.gz"))
     user=> (def tokenize (make-tokenizer "models/EnglishTok.bin.gz"))
     user=> (def pos-tag (make-pos-tagger "models/tag.bin.gz"))

+For name-finders in particular, it's possible to have multiple model files:

+    user=> (def name-find (make-name-finder "models/namefind/person.bin.gz" "models/namefind/organization.bin.gz"))

+Then, use the functions you've created to perform operations on text:

     user=> (pprint (get-sentences "First sentence.
 Second sentence?
 Here is another one.
 And so on and so forth - you get the idea..."))
     ["First sentence. ", "Second sentence? ", "Here is another one. ", "And so on and so forth - you get the idea..."]